10 Tips for Using Your First Credit Card

 Your credit card payment will be due on the same date each month, which makes it easy to keep up with your payment due date.

 It can be tempting to max out your credit card—that is, charge up to your credit limit—but it’s crucial not to.
 Credit utilization, or how much of your credit limit you’re using, is the second biggest contributor to your credit score.
-That means running up a large credit card balance, and carrying it from month to month, can hurt your score.
+Running up a large credit card balance, and carrying it from month to month, can hurt your score.
 Plus, it can set the foundation for getting into credit card debt that can take a long time to pay off.

 Your credit card issuer only requires you to make the minimum payment, which is a percentage of your outstanding balance.
 While that may sound much easier and less expensive than paying the full amount you owe, it will cost you money over time.

 Paying only the minimum adds interest to your balance each month until you finally pay in full.
 Your balance will only decrease by a small amount each month, since a portion of your payment will be applied to accrued interest.
 The bottom line?
 Pay your balance in full each month to avoid paying interest.

 Each month your credit card issuer will send a statement that details your transactions from the previous billing cycle.
 Reading your billing statement is important even if you’ve scheduled your monthly payment.
 You should review your statement to catch errors or unauthorized charges.
 If you spot either of these, report them to your credit card issuer immediately to be cleared up.

 Most credit cards come with a $0 liability guarantee, meaning you won’t be held responsible for fraudulent charges.
 However, based on federal law, you could have to cover up to $50 in unauthorized charges, if you wait too long to report the charges.

 If you create an online account or download the card’s mobile app, you can check your transactions in real time and spot errors much sooner.
 You can even set up alerts that may help you catch suspicious activity right away.